 Providing responsive frontline support has always been a fundamental part of BackerKit’s commitment to project creators and backers.
 Our dedicated support team has handled 308,845 support tickets from January 2013 to present.
 Their hard work has helped countless project creators navigate the post-campaign phase with confidence.

 BackerKit has implemented a number of self-service tools to lessen project creators’ workloads and give backers more flexibility to update their addresses and make changes to their surveys on their own.

 Our product team has worked tirelessly to improve the BackerKit experience for creators and backers alike.
-We’ve introduced shipping tables, which allow PCs to design more complex fee structures according to item quantity or weight; coupon codes, which lets PCs to give backers discounts on pre-orders or add-ons; and partial fulfillment support, which makes it easier for creators to manage split shipments.
+We’ve introduced shipping tables, which allow project creators to design more complex fee structures according to item quantity or weight; coupon codes, which lets project creators to give backers discounts on pre-orders or add-ons; and partial fulfillment support, which makes it easier for creators to manage split shipments.

 At BackerKit, we know that learning by doing is an important part of the crowdfunding journey, which is why we’re creating tools to empower project creators.
 One such tool is BackerTracker, a projection model that predicts how much a crowdfunding campaign will raise based on the historical performance of past campaigns.
 BackerTracker’s trending page showcases high-performing projects on Kickstarter and Indiegogo and is an invaluable research tool for project creators.